Research

 Time-dependence of Higher-order Interactions - Theme 1

 Complex communities in nature often contain interactions beyond pairwise (i.e., higher-order interactions).
 While common, little is known about how they change with the timing of species during community assembly.
-In nature, the time-dependence of interaction modifications could arise from pllant-soil feedback: the different phenology of plants may affect the composition of soil microbiomes and subsequently their effects on other plants.
+In nature, the time-dependence of interaction modifications could arise from plant-soil feedback: the different phenology of plants may affect the composition of soil microbiomes and subsequently their effects on other plants.
 With Xinyi Yan, we first develop a quantitative framework of time-dependent interaction modification, then apply this framework to data generated by a novel mechanistic plant-soil feedback model.
 We find strong time-dependent interaction modifications when the soil microbiomes of all plants in the community greatly overlaps, which can arise from plants sharing pathogens or mutualists in nature.
-Our findings highlight the need of considering time in complex communities.
+Our findings highlight the need to consider time in complex communities.

 Publication